Ayanda/glfw/README.md

 - Added `glfwGetError` function for querying the last error code and its description (#970)
+- Added `glfwParseGamepadMappings` function for importing gamepad mappings in SDL\_GameControllerDB format
+- Added `glfwJoystickIsGamepad` function for querying whether a joystick has a gamepad mapping
+- Added `glfwGetGamepadState` function, `GLFW_GAMEPAD_*` and `GLFWgamepadstate` for retrieving gamepad input state
 - Added `glfwRequestWindowAttention` function for requesting attention from the user (#732,#988)
 - Added `glfwGetKeyScancode` function that allows retrieving platform dependent